benjmor/CVFL/constitution.md

 # ARTICLE IV: Legislative powers
 ## Section 1: The legislative power of the League shall be vested in CVFL Council.

 ## Section 2: Membership of the CVFL Council shall be composed of:
 A.  All duly elected officers
 A.  The official coach of each high school that is a member of the League

 ## Section 3: The CVFL Council shall have the power to:
 A.  Establish an annual schedule for league tournaments
-A.  Establish procedures for qualifying to the State Speech Tournament;
+A.  Establish procedures for qualifying to the State Speech Tournament
 A.  Establish yearly dues for all schools and entry fees for all tournaments.
 A.  Establish such policies and procedures as shall be necessary to carry out the purpose of CVFL.
 A.  Admit new schools
 A.  Establish yearly dues for the league memberships

 ## Section 4: A quorum of the Council shall consist of a simple majority of the members.
 The members will be informed of all meetings and each member may send a power of proxy.
 A.  Copies of proxy power must be delivered to the president before the meeting.
 If no such proxy is sent, the member is presumed to vote with the majority present at the meeting.
 A.  Emergency situations can be entertained at the discretion of the League President.

 # ARTICLE V: Executive Powers